 This course is an introduction to digital audio workstations, including: basic audio recording, editing and mixing functions, MIDI sequencing and arranging, digital audio theory, file management, and basic operating system skills.
-Prerequisite: AUDIO 116, 117, 155, MUSC& 141 and concurrent enrollment in AUDIO 156.
+Prerequisite: AUDIO 116 or MUSC& 141 and AUDIO 117, 155 and concurrent enrollment in AUDIO 156.
 (SFCC)